Minot, Daniel

 Fairfax, VA 22030

-Minot has nearly 15 years of professional experience in teaching, advising, and counseling.
+Minot has over 15 years of professional experience in teaching, advising, and counseling.
 He comes to Mason from the Georgetown University, McDonough School of Business, where over a 6 year period, he served as Assistant Dean for Undergraduate Programs, Director of the Business Scholars Program, and Senior Associate Director and Academic Counselor.
 He previously impacted the lives of high school students as a College Counselor at KIPP DC College Preparatory Academy and School Without Walls High School; and supported undergraduate and dual enrollment students as a GW Early College Program and Undergraduate Academic Advisor with George Washington University.
 He began his career in education as a high school Spanish teacher in Prince George's County Public Schools in Maryland.
 He is dedicated to providing holistic support for students, empowering them to pursue their goals while prioritizing self-care and wellness as they chart their own path at George Mason.

-He holds a MA in Education and Human Development, School Counseling from George Washington University; a MA in Teaching, Secondary Spanish Education from American University; and a BA in Political Science and Spanish from Washington University in St. Louis.
+He holds a M.Ed. in Education and Human Development, School Counseling from The George Washington University; a MA in Teaching, Secondary Spanish Education from American University; and a BA in Political Science and Spanish from Washington University in St. Louis.
 He is a Teach for America alum who remains passionate about college access; advocating for diversity, equity, inclusion, and belonging in higher education; and supporting first-generation students with the transition to college.